What is WHIP in Baseball – What is the Calculation?

 Career Lowest WHIP in MLB

-Addie Joss of the Cleveland Indians has a 0.9678 WHIP across 2,327 innings pitched throughout the course of her professional career.
+For a full career, Addie Joss of the Cleveland Indians recorded a 0.9678 WHIP over 2,327 innings thrown.
 Joss pitched brilliantly for nine years, from 1909 to 1910, before succumbing to TB meningitis at the age of twenty-one.
 In 1978, he was ultimately inducted into the Baseball Hall of Fame.
-His 1.89 earned run average during his career ranks second all-time, trailing only Ed Walsh.
+His 1.89 earned run average over his career ranks second all-time, trailing only Ed Walsh.
 Walsh, who pitched spitballs with the Chicago White Sox from 1904 through 1917 (with the exception of one season with the Boston Braves), holds the second-best lifetime WHIP with a 0.9996 mark in 2,964 innings.

 Regarding more recent players, Yankees Hall of Fame bullpen pitcher Mariano Rivera has a lifetime 1.0003 WHIP over 1,283 innings, which places him third overall in the category of all-time relievers.